TesslateAI/Late/README.md

 ## ✨ Key Features

--   **Automated Environment Patching**: A single command (`late patch`) installs and configures complex dependencies like Triton and Flash Attention from source, targeting either your global environment or a specific Python virtual environment.
+-   **Automated Environment Patching**: A single command (`late patch`) installs and configures Flash Attention for ROCm, targeting either your global environment or a specific Python virtual environment.
+By default uses pre-built wheels, with optional source building.
 -   **Declarative Training Jobs**: Define all aspects of your training runs—from model choice to hyperparameters—in simple, readable YAML configuration files.
 -   **Batch Queue Management**: Group multiple training configs into `.qml` queue files to run them sequentially.
 Perfect for running a series of experiments overnight.
 -   **Versatile CLI**: Manage every aspect of your workflow from the terminal, including patching, training, and queue management.